holistic-web/portfolio-fabricator/.project/roadmap.md

 	- Let a custom vue component be rendered in the site
 	- Allow the user to choose the site colours

+- get information required for fabricated website from single firebase function

 ## Admin UI

 - store messages sent to user in a database and provide inbox and notification functionality